-14.2.4.1.2 Notwithstanding the policies of this Plan, the following additional policies will apply:
+14.2.4.1.2 Notwithstanding the provisions of the Residential High Density designation, the following additional policies will apply:

 - a. the maximum floor space index (FSI) will be 1.8; and - b. office and commercial uses will be permitted.